kamir/ks-inspector/README.md

 analysis of a particular *streaming use-case*.
 This also works for for multiple uses cases in a multi-tenant environment.

+The application context consists of:

+- the list of expected topics
+- the KSQL queries which implement the application
+- the hostname and the port to connect to the KSQL server REST-API

+With this information we are able to:

+- deploy the KSQL queries step by step automatically.
+- analyse existing KSQL queries.
+- compare the expected queries / streams / tables / topics with available queries / streams / tables / topics.
+- any mismatch is a hint for operational, implementation, or even design problems.

 ![The KStreams application context](docs/intro.png)

 ### How to draw the dependency graph?